Title and Physical Description

 John Abram Heidebrecht was born 27 July 1891 in Klippenstein, Molotschna settlement, the son of Abram and Katharina (Koehn).
 He married Katharina Penner, daughter of David and Wilhelmina (Friesen) Penner in 1914.
-They immigrated to Canada in 1925 and lived in several communities near Tofield before buying land southwest of Tofield in 1939.
+They immigrated to Canada in 1925 and lived in several communities near Tofield, Alberta, before buying land southwest of Tofield in 1939.
 They were founding members of the Tofield Mennonite Church where John served as a leader of congregational singing (Vorsaenger).
-Katharine was a skilled seamstres.
+Katharine was a skilled seamstress.
 John Heidebrecht died in Tofield on 24 January 1959, Katharina died on 1 July 1973.

 Scope and Content